NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 They were copied from individual stereo directories to a single directory.
 It is important to use the proper naming convention (:numref:`ba_match_files`).

+One could augment the dense matches with all *clean* sparse matches from bundle adjustment, if renamed to the proper convention.
+This was not done here.

 The DEM used as a constraint can be either the existing gridded MOLA product, or it can be created from MOLA with ``point2dem`` (:numref:`jitter_solve_ctx_dem`).
 Here the second option was used.
 Consider increasing the values of